 Accounting: Using QuickBooks

-This page explains how to set it up so Deposits automatically create accounting transactions in QuickBooks.
-To link deposits and payments to Open Dental's accounting instead, see Accounting Setup.
+This page explains how to set up Deposits to automatically create accounting transactions in QuickBooks.

-Before trying to use Open Dental with QuickBooks you must first install the QuickBooks Foundation Class.
-Download QBFC10_0Installer.zip, unzip it, and then run the installer.
+Before using Open Dental with QuickBooks, install the QuickBooks Foundation Class.
+Download QBFC10_0Installer.zip, unzip it, and run the installer.

 Note: If the account you are looking for is not available when you click Add, make sure you have logged in to QuickBooks as a user who has access to all accounts.